Dane County takes first tentative steps toward getting back to business

 Without the local order, businesses in Dane County would have been able to open without restrictions on May 14.

-Under Phase 1 of the county's reopening plan, gatherings at commercial properties and outdoors are limited to no more than 50 people at a time, with expectations people remain 6 feet apart.
+Under Phase 1 of the county’s reopening plan, gatherings at commercial properties and outdoors are limited to no more than 50 people at a time, with the expectation that people remain 6 feet apart.
 That apparently is still too restrictive for Dane County movie theaters, many of which remained closed Tuesday.

 Marcus Theatres, AMC Theatres, Flix Brewhouse, New Vision Theatres and Silver Cinemas all say on their websites or in phone recordings that they are closed because of COVID-19.